logo

 Definition

-Given a differentiable vector field $\mathbf{X}(t)$ along $\alpha$, if $\dfrac{d \mathbf{X}}{dt}$ is perpendicular to surface $M$, then $\mathbf{X}(t)$ is defined to be parallel along $\alpha (t)$.
+Given a differentiable vector field X(t)\mathbf{X}(t) along α\alpha, if dXdt\dfrac{d \mathbf{X}}{dt} is perpendicular to surface MM, then X(t)\mathbf{X}(t) is defined to be parallel along α(t)\alpha (t).

 Explanation

-As explained earlier, a vector field $\alpha$ can be chosen arbitrarily, but the condition ‘a differentiable vector field $\alpha$’ sets a restriction for defining the concept of ‘parallel lines’.
+As explained earlier, a vector field α\alpha can be chosen arbitrarily, but the condition ‘a differentiable vector field α\alpha’ sets a restriction for defining the concept of ‘parallel lines’.

-Being perpendicular to surface $M$ means that $\dfrac{d \mathbf{X}}{dt}$ should have no component in the tangent direction, and only in the normal direction.
+Being perpendicular to surface MM means that dXdt\dfrac{d \mathbf{X}}{dt} should have no component in the tangent direction, and only in the normal direction.
 The definition might not make much sense at first glance, so let’s look at the following examples.

 Example